vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/tutorial/content.md

 By default, the route path of a page is determined by the relative path of your Markdown file.

-In the previous chapter, the `docs` directory was used as VuePress project folder.
-So if you have the following path structure:
+Since you are generating the project from create helper, you will have the following file structure:

-Assuming this is the directory structure of your Markdown files:

 ```
-└─ docs
+└─ src
    ├─ guide
    │  ├─ ...
    │  └─ page.md